PCL Construction

-The PCL family of companies is a group of independent general contracting construction companies in Canada, the United States, Australia and the Caribbean.
-PCL has headquarters in Edmonton, Alberta, Canada, with the United States head office in Denver, Colorado.
+The PCL family of companies is a group of independent general contracting construction companies in Canada, the United States, Australia, and the Caribbean.

 History

 PCL began operations in 1906 as Martin and Poole Construction, founded by James Martin and Ernest Edward Poole (October 18, 1883 – March 12, 1964) in Stoughton, Saskatchewan.
 Poole and Martin both returned to their homes on Prince Edward Island for the winter of 1906–07, and Martin decided to remain and retire.
 Poole continued the company upon his return to Saskatchewan in spring 1907, and he changed the company name to E.E.
 Poole Contractors.

 In 1913, Poole renamed the company to Poole Construction Company Limited.
 In 1932, the company was moved to its current corporate headquarters in Edmonton, Alberta.

 In 1975, the company opened its U.S. head office in Denver, Colorado.
 Ernest Poole's sons, John Edward (1917–2007) and George Ernest (1921–1997), sold the company in 1977 to their 25 senior managers and Great West Life.
 Poole Construction Company Limited changed its name to PCL Construction Ltd. in 1979.
-The company is now 100% employee owned.
+The company is now 100% employee-owned and is led by President and Chief Executive Officer Chris Gower, who assumed the role in November 2024.

-PCL Construction has made a name for itself in the sports venue industry of California completing notable sporting venues such as Staples Center (Crypto.com) in 1999, Home Depot Center (Dignity Health Sports Park) in 2003, UCLA Pauley Pavilion Renovation in 2012, and Banc of California (BMO) in 2018.
-PCL Construction is also known for its involvement in California theme parks including the Simpsons Springfield at Universal Studios Hollywood in 2015, Wizarding World of Harry Potter at Universal Studios Hollywood in 2016, Castle Hotel at Legoland in 2018, World of Disney Store in Downtown Disney in 2018, and Super Nintendo World at Universal Studios Hollywood in 2023.
+PCL Construction has completed notable sporting venues such as Staples Center (Crypto.com) in 1999, Home Depot Center (Dignity Health Sports Park) in 2003, UCLA Pauley Pavilion renovation in 2012, and BMO Stadium in 2018.
+PCL Construction has been involved in California theme parks including the Simpsons Springfield at Universal Studios Hollywood in 2015, Wizarding World of Harry Potter at Universal Studios Hollywood in 2016, Castle Hotel at Legoland in 2018, World of Disney Store in Downtown Disney in 2018, and Super Nintendo World at Universal Studios Hollywood in 2023.

-Controversies

-In March 2018, the company settled a $10.53 million lawsuit stemming from an incident in July 2017 which resulted in the loss of electrical power to more than 10,000 customers on Hatteras and Ocracoke Island in North Carolina.
-While performing construction on Bonner Bridge, a steel casing was driven into an underground transmission cable, requiring a mandatory evacuation for visitors and resulting in much of the two islands being without power for 9 days.